testvon/alecsatin.github.io/_posts/2015-07-05-the-churchs-one-foundation.md

 This version is sung by St.Andrew's Church, Egmore, Chennai, Tamil Nadu , India.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/songs/the-churchs-one-foundation/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/songs/the-churchs-one-foundation/){: .btn .btn--warning} to watch the video.
 {: .notice}

 _Thank you dear Lord for your love and protection.
 Help your true church.
 Keep us strong in faith, hope and charity.
 In Jesus' precious name.
 Amen._